The role of Group Scout Leader (GSL), is interesting, challenging, exciting and rewarding!

 Great Scouting happens at Group level so the GSL is vital in ensuring that the best possible Scouting is available for young people in the area.

 The time commitment is flexible and depends on the situation of the Scout Group.
-There is an expectation that you will be able to attend meetings of the Group Executive Committee and keep in contact with the adult in each Section, as appropriate.
+There is an expectation that you will be able to attend meetings of the Group Executive Committee (4 to 6 a year), Disrict GSL meetings (3 a year), and keep in contact with the adult in each section of the Group, as appropriate.

 Interested in the role?